mis-wut/meta-json-parser/demo/README.md

 We prepared a Dockerfile that will allow you to build **meta-json-parser** and integrate it with **libcudf**.
 You can use `Makefile` docker recipe to build the docker.

-To build paper reddit demo run `make docker TARGET=reddit` (if ou supply other JSON files change TARGET accordingly).
+To build paper reddit demo run `make docker TARGET=reddit` (if you supply other JSON files, change TARGET accordingly).